supabase/vecs/docs/api.md

 docs = vx.create_collection(name="docs", dimension=3)
 ```

+!!! note
-If another collection exists with the same name,
+    If another collection exists with the same name, use [get_collection](#get-an-existing-collection) to retrieve it.

 ## Get an existing collection